Drepheus/Vizual/GOOGLE_AUTH_SETUP.md

 **Solution**: Check that all URLs in Google Cloud Console match your current environment (localhost for dev, Vercel URL for production).

 ### Issue: Google OAuth screen shows "This app isn't verified"
 **Solution**: This is normal for development.
-Click "Advanced" → "Go to Omi AI (unsafe)" to continue.
+Click "Advanced" → "Go to Vizual AI (unsafe)" to continue.
 For production, you can submit for verification.

 ### Issue: Still can't log in
 **Solution**: